To help slow the spread of COVID-19, the Centre for Buckinghamshire Studies will be closed until further notice

 Hard copy packs for the workshop are free, but can be purchased for £15.

-This pack is a taken from both the CBS and the County Museum.
-The pack contains 20 copies of photo's, census returns and maps as a case study of Miss Millburn, schoolmistress at St. Johns school, Aylesbury.
+This pack is a taken from our archives and the County Museum.
+The pack contains 20 copies of photos, census returns and maps as a case study of Miss Millburn, schoolmistress at St. Johns school, Aylesbury.
 The pack can be copied for use in class or used to create a display.

 Victorian crime and punishment

-CD Rom for the workshop are free, but can be purchased for £9.99 from the CBS or the County Museum.
+CD Rom for the workshop are free, but can be purchased for £9.99 from our archives or the County Museum.

-Tudor records including, parish registers and clothing accounts from the CBS are copied and translated.
+Tudor records including, parish registers and clothing accounts are copied and translated.
 A section on buildings identifies Tudor buildings and their features in the county and there are quiz pages for children to use.

 Buckinghamshire Soldiers in WWI: Not Forgotten